lulav/LRS_Documentation/docs_tutorials/soft_landing/soft_landing.md

 The results were:
 ![Alt text](img/image-7.png)

-And by getting the miss distance and miss velociy i could show a figure of all the runs.
+And by getting the miss distance and miss velocity i could show a figure of all the runs.
 ![Alt text](img/image-8.png)
-The full report with the data acces and error anlyisis you can watch it [here](https://CITROS.io/soft_landing/blob/main/notebooks/Soft_landing_analysis.ipynb).
+The full report with the data access and error analysis you can watch it [here](https://CITROS.io/soft_landing/blob/main/notebooks/Soft_landing_analysis.ipynb).